Skip to content

 The material for the floor of a sustainable terrace should be as durable as possible and come from certified sources.
 Experience has shown that the following are particularly suitable Wood and stone.

-If you decide to install a wooden deck, you should definitely not energy-intensive thermowood or wood from tropical rainforests (such as acacia, teak, mahogany or wenge).
-Instead, make sure that your decking boards are made from locally grown wood (in Germany, for example, oak, robinia and larch) and come from certified, sustainable forestry.
-Also paint them with a ecological wood stainwhich guarantees a long service life of your terrace floor.
+If you decide to buy a wooden terrace, you should definitely not to energy-intensive thermo-wood and also not to woods from tropical rainforests (such as acacia, teak, mahogany or wenge).
+Instead, make sure your decking boards are made from locally grown woods (in Germany, for example, oak, robinia and larch), as well as certified sustainable forestry.
+Also, paint them with a ecological wood stainwhich guarantees a long service life of your terrace floor.

 Natural stone slabs are somewhat more complex to install, but as a rule, they also represent by far the most durable terrace decking.
 When choosing, be sure to pay attention to the origin of the material and appropriate Fairtrade seal, like XertifiX, IGEP Natural stone or Fair Stone.